What occurs during the S phase of the cell cycle? | Channels for Pearson+

 1

 Understand the cell cycle: The cell cycle is divided into several phases, including G1, S, G2, and M phases.
-Each phase has a specific role in cell division and growth.
+Each phase has specific functions and processes.

 Identify the S phase: The S phase, or synthesis phase, is a part of interphase, which is the period of the cell cycle between cell divisions.

 Focus on DNA replication: During the S phase, the primary event is the replication of DNA.
-This ensures that each daughter cell will have an identical set of chromosomes after cell division.
+This is when the cell duplicates its genetic material to ensure that each daughter cell receives an identical set of chromosomes.

-Recognize the importance of DNA replication: DNA replication is crucial because it allows genetic information to be passed on accurately to the next generation of cells.
+Recognize the importance of DNA replication: Accurate DNA replication is crucial for maintaining genetic stability and ensuring that each new cell has the correct genetic information.

-Differentiate from other phases: Unlike the G1 phase (cell growth) or the M phase (mitosis and cytokinesis), the S phase is specifically dedicated to duplicating the cell's DNA content.
+Differentiate from other processes: Note that chromosome segregation occurs during mitosis, cell growth primarily happens in the G1 phase, and cytokinesis is the final step of cell division, following mitosis.

 Watch next